In the Beginning

 2015 – Launch: TASAI launches in Nairobi with new website and country briefs.
 This is followed by widespread dissemination of key findings and press coverage.

-2016 – Rollout: TASAI expands to 12 countries (Ethiopia, Ghana, Kenya, Madagascar, Malawi, Mozambique, Senegal, South Africa, Tanzania, Uganda, and Zambia, and Zimbabwe)
+2016-2017 – Phase I: TASAI studies conducted in 13 countries (Democratic Republic of Congo, Ethiopia, Ghana, Kenya, Madagascar, Malawi, Mozambique, Senegal, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe)

 Given the goals and target audience of TASAI, the research methods are guided by three interrelated principles to guarantee effectiveness.